+Unease settles onto my shoulders.
+This aggressiveness doesn't fit what I know of him.
 Another spell flies over, and I counter, following up with a stinging hex of my own.
 He doesn't shield it in time, and it knocks him to the ground.
+Too easy.

-I walk forward, extending a hand.
-"How about if you beat me, I'll postpone the expose for another week or two, give you some time to clean up, and if I beat you, you tell me the girl?"
+I extend a hand to him.
+"If you beat me, I'll postpone the expose for another week or two, give you some time to clean up, and if I beat you, you tell me the girl?"

 Albus is crouched, staring at the ground.
 Take a long consideration, sugar.
 I may not be top dueler, but put up a prize and I will tear you down.

-"Think you're the only one who knows a few tricks?" he says, firing three quick hexes.
+"Think you're the only one who knows a few tricks?"
+He fires three quick hexes.
 I knock them down and scramble to my feet.